selfdriven-foundation/selfdriven-network/docs/pages/infra-interface-research-beyond-urls.md

 ## AI Context Resolution in Action

-Let’s imagine the next generation of the selfdriven.network AI assistant:
+**Let’s imagine the next generation of the selfdriven.network AI interface:**

 1. You ask: “Show me the official constitution for the selfdriven.foundation.”
 2. The AI looks up `.selfdriven` on the Handshake blockchain.